 - Take off the red plastic hood, loosen the side bolts to tilt the build platform, place the frame back onto the LC HR.
-This is to let excess resin drip into the vat during a few minutes.
+This is to let excess resin drip into the vat for a few minutes.

-- Remove the red frame again, loosen the top bolt and pull out the build platform to place in on paper towels or newspaper.
+- Remove the red frame again, loosen the top bolt and pull out the build platform to place it on paper towels or newspaper.
 Quickly place the red frame back to avoid the leftover resin from hardening.

 - Scrape off the 3D printed object with the spatula tool.
 Rinse the object with warm water and dishwashing soap.
 Same for the build platform.